jdlib/deepdive/UserGuide.md

 Derive from `deepdive.ExpectProtected` to inherit basic assertion methods with a `protected` modifier:
 Here we want to use assertion methods within derived classes but not include them in their public API.
-The prototypical use case for this flavor are `Actual` classes which offer type specific public assertion methods for their actual value and internally implement these methods using basic assertions:
+The prototypical use case for this flavor are `Actual` classes which offer type specific public assertion methods for their actual value and internally can implement these methods using basic assertions inherited from `ExpectProtected`:

 ```java
 import deepdive.ExpectProtected;